 The qualifying official or immediate supervisor should ensure that the candidate meets the background and experience requirements of this FAQS.
-Unless stated otherwise within the program or site TQP plan, attainment of the competencies listed in the Aviation Manager FAQS should be evaluated and documented by either a qualifying official or immediate supervisor (note: if the immediate supervisor is not an Aviation Manager, it is expected that the supervisor consult with a qualified Aviation Manager) using one or a combination of the following methods:
+Unless stated otherwise within the program or site TQP plan, attainment of the competencies listed in the Aviation Safety Officer FAQS should be evaluated and documented by either a qualifying official or immediate supervisor (note: if the immediate supervisor is not an Aviation Safety Officer, it is expected that the supervisor consult with a qualified Aviation Safety Officer using one or a combination of the following methods:

-- Satisfactory completion of a written examination - Satisfactory completion of an oral examination - Satisfactory accomplishment of an observed task or activity directly related to a competency - Documented evaluation of equivalencies (such as applicable experience in the field) without a written examination
+- Satisfactory completion of a written examination such as Completion of the Aviation Manager/Aviation Safety Officer Course, Energy On-line Learning Center. - Satisfactory completion of an oral examination. - Satisfactory accomplishment of an observed task or activity directly related to a competency. - Documented evaluation of equivalencies (such as applicable experience in the field) without a written examination.